PePetrov96/EpicByte/README.md

 ### Back End

-_The project incorporates Aspect-Oriented Programming (AOP) to modularize cross-cutting concerns._
+_The project incorporates some Aspect-Oriented Programming (AOP) to modularize cross-cutting concerns._

 * **Scheduled Task** :

-1. **`Removing "New" status from products`**: Products who have a status of newly added, that were added in the store more than 7 days ago, receive normal status.
+1. **`Removing "New" status from products`**: Products who have a status of newly added, appear with a special classification.
+Any product added in the store more than 7 days ago, receives normal status.
-2. **`Removing Users without activation`**: Users who haven't confirmed their registration through the activation email within 7 days are considered inactive and are automatically removed from the database.

 ---

 * **Internalization/i18n** :